Shradh – Pitru Paksha

-It is done for physical health and riddance from diseases.
+It is done for physical health and riddance with diseases.

 - Saanvatsarik Shraadh

-It is best among all Shraadhs and it is accomplished on the day on which the soul departed.
-It is a very important ritual for in the text Bhavishya Purann Lord Sun says – I do not accept the prayers of a person who does not perform Saanvatsarik Shraadh and neither do Vishnu, Brahma, Rudra and other deities.
+It is best among all Shraadhs, and it is accomplished on the day on which the soul departed.
+It is an essential ritual for in the text Bhavishya Purana Lord Sun says – I do not accept the prayers of a person who does not perform Saanvatsarik Shraadh and neither do Vishnu, Brahma, Rudra, and other deities.